robertnd/streaming-analytics/README.md

 ```

 Please use relevant and easy to remember values for the fields.
-These values are used to link stacks together via Output values 1.
-ProjectName - Use a common name so that it is easy to identify and related all resources created for a project / initiative.
-Add tags for easy management 2.
-StackName - Use a value that gives a general description of function of the stack.
+These values are used to link stacks together via Output values

+1. ProjectName - Use a common name so that it is easy to identify and related all resources created for a project / initiative.
+Add tags for easy management

+2. StackName - Use a value that gives a general description of function of the stack.
 The stack name is used to prefix output values for the stack `{StackName}:InputStream`

 Apply due diligence when populating the fields.
 Typos or non-existent resources will lead to failure during creation

+### Test the Lambda preprocessor

+Use the `testRecord.json` file to check that the preprocessor has been created correctly.
+Click `Test` on the Lambda Console to create a test and copy the contents of the file into the payload.
+If successful, the Execution tab should show two records processed successfully

+### Validate the application

+If successfully created, the Analytics Application will comprise these elements:

+1. Source - Streaming data source that reads data from a raw Kinesis data stream, an in-application stream and lambda preprocessor

+2. Real-time analytics - A Kinesis SQL application with destination stream(s) and pumps

+3. DEstination - A firehose delivery stream to S3